alexklwong/targeted-adversarial-perturbations-monocular-depth/README.md

 A number of studies have shown that classification, detection and segmentation outputed by a deep network, can be dramatically altered by small additive signals.
 These *adversarial perturbations* are designed on purpose to “fool” the network.
 We explore the possibility of fooling a network into inferring the wrong depth of a scene.
 More specifically, we show that *not only* is it possible to fool a network to provide the wrong depth map, but it is possible to fool it to return *any* depth map.
 Targeted adversarial perturbations are designed not just to return the wrong answer, but to return the answer that the *adversary wants*.

-For example, in the figure above, visually imperceptible noise can, from left to right, (i) scale the scene 10% closer to the camera, (ii) scale the vehicles 10% closer, and (iii) remove an instance of a vehicle from the scene.
+For example, in the figure above, visually imperceptible noise can (i) scale the scene 10% closer to the camera, (ii) scale the vehicles 10% closer, and (iii) remove an instance of a vehicle from the scene.

 <p align="center">
     <img src="figures/remove_instance.png" width="800">